The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 16:11

 I think so.
 Yeah, definitely.
-I don’t think you can spend that long in the pool.
-You know, I definitely built an engine, cardiovascular engine that paid dividends later in my 20s and 30s.
-For sure.
+I don’t think you can spend that long in the pool, you know, I definitely built an engine, cardiovascular engine that paid dividends later in my 20s and 30s, for sure.

 Rob Pickels 16:21

 I think that foundation with the highly structured swim training also could have taught you how to train taught you how to be committed.
-Yep.

 EK 16:29